Financial-Times/origami/README.md

 #### Icons
 If you're using bower, you can create an icon button for **any** icon in [fticons](https://registry.origami.ft.com/components/fticons/).

-If you're using the Build Service, currently supported icons are defined in the `$o-buttons-icons` variable in `scss/_variables.scss`.
-Limiting the concrete classes keeps the compiled CSS bundle small, but if you need an icon button that we don't currently support then please open an issue.
+If you're using the Build Service a limited number of button icons are available.
+Limiting the concrete classes keeps the compiled CSS bundle smaller, but if you need an icon button that we don't currently support then please open an issue.
+Build service icons currently include:
+- arrow-left
+- arrow-right
+- upload
+- tick
+- plus
+- warning
+- arrow-down
+- arrow-up
+- grid
+- list
+- edit
+- download
+- search

 ```html
 // Icon and text button.